mikemartinez99/clover-Seq/README.md

 - Add database building workflow implementation to README

-- Add conda environment definitions in env_config folder (rename tRAX_env to clover-seq)
-    - Need a conda that is similar to `rnaseq1` -- rename, or can we host for the public?

 ## Introduction
 This pipeline supports the analysis of mature-tRNAs and other small RNAs (smRNAs) for human (hg38), mouse (mm10), and fly(dm6) genomes.
 While typical RNA-Seq preprocessing strategies are employed in this pipeline, special considerations to handle tRNA biology are included.
 Custom reference databases encompass the full host genome along with mature tRNA transcripts with the addition of 3' CCA tails not encoded genomically.